va0ck/folder-net/docs/docs.md

 outline: deep
 ---

-# Slight disclosure.
+# Information
+These all return a Remote/Bindable instance.
-::: info
+::: tip
 Folder-Net is intended to be used in a Framework like CrusherFire module loader.
 :::
-##

-# Methods
-These all return a Remote/Bindable instance.

 ## Bindables